 - Merch shelf: Your fans can browse and buy official branded merchandise.

-This will help you get the ad revenue for your videos that you deserve.
+This will help you get the ad revenue for the videos that you deserve.

 5. Invest in your Brand’s Goals